 Activity worker (2010-2014) – Crofters Club (LBRuT).
 Community support worker (2012-2015) – Short Breaks Care Team (LBRuT).
 Befriender (2008-2015) – Ruils and Three Wings Trust

-Working autonomously and within a team, I took the initiative to develop trusting, safe and empowering relationships which sensitively and attentively support and empower each individual to flourish.
-I supported children with various and complex needs in different environments, from group activities, outdoor residential holidays, to 1:1’s which have included supporting a child to overcome a fear of having a hair cut on the local high street, empowering children with complex disabilities to overcome challenging situations through which we find ways to grow and develop as people.
+In these three SEND roles I supported children with various and complex needs in different environments, from group activities, outdoor residential holidays, to 1:1’s, empowering children with complex disabilities to overcome challenging situations through which we find ways to grow and develop as people.

 - I am a perceptive communicator within both verbal/non-verbal communication, using PECS/MAKATON.